ROCm/HIP/docs/understand/programming_model.rst

-The SIMT programming model behind the HIP device-side execution is a middle-ground between SMT (Simultaneous Multi-Threading) programming known from multi-core CPUs, and SIMD (Single Instruction, Multiple Data) programming mostly known from exploiting relevant instruction sets on CPUs (eg. SSE/AVX/Neon).
+The SIMT programming model behind the HIP device-side execution is a middle-ground between SMT (Simultaneous Multi-Threading) programming known from multicore CPUs, and SIMD (Single Instruction, Multiple Data) programming mostly known from exploiting relevant instruction sets on CPUs (for example SSE/AVX/Neon).

 A HIP device compiler maps SIMT code written in HIP C++ to an inherently SIMD architecture (like GPUs), by scalarizing the entire kernel, and issuing the scalar